Shifted Convolution Sums for $GL(3)\times GL(2)$ Averaged over weighted sets: Proof of Theorem

 \subsection{Voronoi summations}

-Applying Voronoi summation to the $n$-sum with Lemma \ref{lem.GL2Voronoi} yields with $J_{\eta_2,\pi_2}$ as defined in Lemma \ref{lem.GL2Voronoi}.
-Repeated integration by parts gives us arbitrary saving unless By the condition $C\gg X^{1/2+2\varepsilon}$, the above restriction becomes
+Applying Voronoi summation to the $n$-sum with Lemma \ref{lem.GL2Voronoi} yields with $J_{\eta_2,g}$ as defined in Lemma \ref{lem.GL2Voronoi}.
+Repeated integration by parts gives us arbitrary savings unless By the condition $C\gg X^{1/2+2\varepsilon}$, the above restriction becomes

 Write $r_0=(r,b)$, $b=r_0b'$, $r=r_0r'$.
 Applying Voronoi summation on the $m$-sum with Lemma \ref{lem.GL3Voronoi} yields